saeedkarimi94/prss/README.md

 ## Usage
 - Once the application is running, access the API endpoint at http://localhost:8080/api/zoomit to retrieve the Zoomit RSS feed in JSON format.
 - Once the application is running, access the API endpoint at http://localhost:8080/api/digiato to retrieve the Digiato RSS feed in JSON format.
+- Once the application is running, access the API endpoint at http://localhost:8080/api/tabnak to retrieve the Digiato RSS feed in JSON format.
+- Once the application is running, access the API endpoint at http://localhost:8080/api/tasnim to retrieve the Digiato RSS feed in JSON format.
+- Once the application is running, access the API endpoint at http://localhost:8080/api/yjc to retrieve the Digiato RSS feed in JSON format.

 ## API Endpoints
 GET /api/zoomit